swartel/vagrant-puppet-openstack-integration/README.md

 ```

 Ensure you get service libvirt-bin running.
-You need at lesat a pool storage named *default* and started:
+You need at least a pool storage named *default* and started:

 ```bash
 virsh pool-list